halnovemila/Notify4Scripts/README.md

 Notify4Scripts has two service classes: NotifyService and NotifyServiceCV The difference among the two is that NotifyServiceCV supports CustomView notifications and a number of parameters to customize the notification, while NotifyService only support standard basic notification.

-Parameters that can be passed to NotifyServiceCV are: str_ticker // Optional. text to be displayed on the notification ticker.
+PARAMETERS that can be passed to NotifyServiceCV are: str_ticker // Optional. text to be displayed on the notification ticker.
 If not set it will defaul to "Notify4Scripts ticker"
            // and the notification sound will be played.
 If set to "" the ticker won't be displayed and no notification
            // sound will be played

 str_title // Optional. text to be displayed as notification title.
-          //If not set it will default to "Notify4Scripts Notification Title" str_content // Optional. text to be displayed as notification content.
+          //If not set it will default to "Notify4Scripts Notification Title"

+str_content // Optional. text to be displayed as notification content.
-           //If not set it will default to "Notify4Scripts Notification Content" int_id // Optional. number that identify the notification hex_tcolor // Optional.
+           //If not set it will default to "Notify4Scripts Notification Content"

+int_id // Optional. number that identify the notification

+hex_tcolor // Optional.
 Color of title text.
-Format must be RGB Hex without hash (for example 85b8ff) hex_ccolor // Optional.
+Format must be RGB Hex without hash (for example 85b8ff)

+hex_ccolor // Optional.
 Color of content text.
-Format must be RGB Hex without hash (for example 85b8ff) float_tsize // Optional.
+Format must be RGB Hex without hash (for example 85b8ff)

+float_tsize // Optional.
 Size of title text in dpi.
-Format must be float (for example 18.5) float_csize // Optional.
+Format must be float (for example 18.5)

+float_csize // Optional.
 Size of content text in dpi.
-Format must be float (for example 18.5) b_noicon // Optional.
-If se to "1" no icon will be displayed inside the notification box b_notime // Optional.
-If se to "1" no time will be displayed inside the notification box str_viewuri //Optional.
+Format must be float (for example 18.5)

+b_noicon // Optional.
+If se to "1" no icon will be displayed inside the notification box

+b_notime // Optional.
+If se to "1" no time will be displayed inside the notification box

+str_viewuri //Optional.
 Set a URI as View intent of the notification.
-            //The URI will be "displayed" by touching the notification str_exec //Optional.
+            //The URI will be "displayed" by touching the notification

+str_exec //Optional.
 Set the commands that will be executed  by touching the notification.
-See examples below b_execdebug // Optional.
-If set to "1" debig messages will be sent to Log service. str_staticonuri // NOT WORKING YET.
-A URI to a drawable resource that will be used as notification icon on status bar str_iconuri // NOT WORKING YET.
-A URI to a drawable resource that will be used as notification icon on notification box int_iconid // Optional.
+See examples below

+b_execdebug // Optional.
+If set to "1" debig messages will be sent to Log service.

+str_staticonuri // NOT WORKING YET.
+A URI to a drawable resource that will be used as notification icon on status bar

+str_iconuri // NOT WORKING YET.
+A URI to a drawable resource that will be used as notification icon on notification box

+int_iconid // Optional.
 Set the notification icon based on the id number of the available drawable icon resources
            // in the app package.
 Id must be a integer number on the range 0 to 6 as there are 7 drawable available.